States Adopting NCOIL Unclaimed Life Insurance Benefits Act

 While NCOIL has passed their resolution, it is still up to the individual states to adopt the legislation.
 Below is a map of states that currently have passed or proposed legislation to adopt policies similar to the Unclaimed Life Insurance Benefits Act.
 We will continue to update this map as additional states propose or pass similar legislation.

-At the close of 2016, or roughly five years since the inception of the NCOIL Model Act, twenty-three (23) states had passed unclaimed life insurance benefits legislation.
+As of April 2019, or roughly seven years since the inception of the NCOIL Model Act, thirty-four (34) states passed unclaimed life insurance benefits legislation.
 It is anticipated that more state legislators will continue to advocate for changes to either state unclaimed property laws or insurance codes to require these regular comparisons of the Death Master File and efforts to seek out and locate beneficiaries.

 Keane is the most accomplished, knowledgeable, and comprehensive unclaimed property company in the country.
 Learn more about our unclaimed property services to the insurance industry.
 You can also read our Unclaimed Property Blog for additional insight.
 We also encourage you to subscribe to Keane’s Unclaimed Property Compliance Portal to stay up to date on all legislation, along with access to various escheat compliance resources.